wenqicao/hacking_notes/README.md

-# hacking_notes
+# HACKING NOTES
-Hacking Notes

-Collection of various hacking notes, sorted by topics.
+Collection of various hacking notes, sorted by topics; a cheatsheet if you will.

-Currently it's a very rough draft.
+Currently a very rough draft.